 A bridge makes more sense when:

 Bridges remain popular for front teeth due to their quick turnaround, excellent cosmetic results, and ability to restore your smile without surgery.
-With proper care, they can still last for many years.
+With proper care, dental bridges last for many years.

 The Front-Tooth Bridge Procedure: What to Expect Before, During & After

-Getting a front-tooth bridge is a straightforward process that typically takes two appointments, with minimal downtime and lasting results.
-Here’s what your visit to Burnaby Dentist & Orthodontist will involve:
+Getting a front-tooth bridge is a straightforward process that typically takes two visits.
+The procedure involves minimal downtime and delivers lasting, natural-looking results.

 Is it painful?